2009 L&H 500

-The 2009 L&H 500 was the Race 17 of the 2009 V8 Supercar Championship Series.
+The 2009 L&H 500 was Race 17 of the 2009 V8 Supercar Championship Series.
 It was held on the weekend of 11 to 13 September at the Phillip Island Grand Prix Circuit in Victoria, Australia.
 This was the ninth running of the Phillip Island 500 and the second time that Phillip Island had served as the venue for the annual 500 kilometre two-driver V8 Supercar endurance race.
 Unique to this event, two preliminary 14 lap Qualifying Races were held on Saturday with the two drivers of each car starting one race each.
 A single pitstop by each car in either race was mandated with the combined results of the two races determining the grid for the main 500 kilometre race.
 The three races all carried championship points and together constituted "Race 17" of the championship.
 However the finishing positions at the end of the 500 km race were deemed to be the finishing positions of the "2009 L&H 500" regardless of the total points scored by drivers over the three individual races.

 For the first time since 2004, teams from outside of the V8 Supercar Championship Series were invited to compete in a championship race.
 Consequently, three single-car teams from the 2009 Fujitsu V8 Supercar Series contested the L&H500, bringing the total entry up to 32 cars.

+The L&H 500 was won by Will Davison and Garth Tander driving a Holden VE Commodore for the Toll Holden Racing Team.